 The Reference Series Turntables: RT82, RT83, RT84, RT85

-The new Fluance Reference Series Turntables include numerous changes from the Classic and Elite turntables.
+The Fluance Reference Series Turntables include numerous changes from the Classic and Elite turntables.
 Some of those differences are harder to spot visually.
-All 4 new turntables feature the same main “platform” with 2 major upgrades between the RT82-RT85.
-The RT82 and RT83 feature an aluminum platter, while the RT84 and RT85 feature an acrylic platter.
+All 4 turntables feature the same main “platform” with 2 major upgrades between the RT82-RT85.
+The RT82, RT83 AND RT84 feature an aluminum platter, while the RT85 features an acrylic platter.
 The other major difference within the series is the included cartridge.
-The Reference Turntables use 3 different Ortofon cartridges.
+The Reference Turntables use 3 different Ortofon cartridges:

 Separate Phono Stage